 There is now an opportunity for property owner groups to make their voices heard at the government level as carbon credits are becoming a big ROI factor in the deployment of EV charging infrastructure.

 In the meantime, I applaud the British Columbia government for building such a fair carbon credit program that will benefit the investors and increase the private investment in the industry.

-Based in British Columbia, Maxime is the founder of LeadingAhead Energy and a board member of Electric Mobility Canada.
+Based in British Columbia, Maxime is the founder of LeadingAhead Energy.